Another Light Pole Falls In The Loop -- How Does This Keep On Happening?

 RELATED: After Light Pole Falls Downtown, Expert Says City Inspections Are Long Overdue | Overhead Pole Falls Onto SUV On Stony Island Avenue; Problem Of Falling Light Poles Goes Back Years | Falling Light Poles In Streeterville Could Be Due In Part To Dog Urine, Expert Says | Community Concerned After Rusted Street Light Collapse | Chicago’s Stoplight Pole Problems Plague Drivers, Pedestrians | 2 Investigators: Where Light Poles May Fall Next | 2 Investigators: Rusted Light Poles ‘Very Worrisome’ | 2 Investigators: Rusty Light Poles A Danger Across Chicago

-Light pole improvement could be on the horizon.MORE NEWS: 10-Year-Old Girl Sexually Assaulted By Five Men – Police Admit To Mishandling The Case, Leaving Offenders Free
+Light pole improvement could be on the horizon.MORE NEWS: Chicago Weather: Remember When We Saw The 80s In March Nine Years Ago This Week?

 In November 2020, Mayor Lori Lightfoot announced a five-year capital plan that included $112.3 million to replace 4,000 aging light poles.